 \subsection{Pressure and electron density maps}

-In this work, rather than using mock observations of tSZ or X-rays, we study the cluster using direct simulation 3D outputs of the pressure and electron density that we compare to 3D-deprojected quantities obtained following different directions.
-Thanks to the accuracy of the Virgo replica together with its local environment up to $\approx$ $7*R_{vir}$, and to the implementation of SN and AGN feedback, we can carry out unprecedented study of projection effects on the hydrostatic mass estimation of the Virgo cluster.
-That is to say, we investigate the combined impact, on the hydrostatic mass, of signature of feedback processes (i.e., shocks) and the matter distribution along the LoS.
-Therefore in our approach, we do not exclude any substructure along the projection directions.
-Additionally, the use of the Virgo constrained simulation allows us to compare directly the projected quantities with the actual observing LoS. \\
+In this work, rather than using mock observations of tSZ or X-rays, we studied the cluster using direct simulation 3D outputs of the pressure and electron density that we compared to 3D-deprojected quantities obtained following different directions.
+Thanks to the accuracy of the Virgo replica together with its local environment up to $\approx$ $7*R_{vir}$, and to the implementation of SN and AGN feedback, we were able to carry out an unprecedented study of projection effects on the hydrostatic mass estimation of the Virgo cluster; that is to say, we investigated the combined impact on the hydrostatic mass of the signature of feedback processes (i.e. shocks) and the matter distribution along the LoS.
+Therefore, our approach does not exclude any substructure along the projection directions.
+Additionally, using the Virgo constrained simulation allows us to compare the projected quantities with the actual observing LoS directly. \\

-Four directions are considered in our study, shown on Fig. \ref{3D_box}, they are associated to projected maps.
-The projection along the red LoS is from the center of the large scale simulation box to the Virgo cluster (\textit{Cen} hereafter, in red solid).
-The large scale simulation is almost centered on the Milky way \citep{sorce2016cosmicflows}, we thus assume that this projection is comparable to the real observation of the Virgo cluster, as shown in \cite{sorce2023velocity} in their study of velocity waves in the Hubble diagram.
-Since we study the impact on the hydrostatic mass estimation of the gas distribution along the LoS, we project along the main filament connected to Virgo assuming it would contain a lot of mass along the LoS (the blue dotted LoS on Fig. \ref{3D_box}, \textit{Fil} hereafter).
-We also project the quantities orthogonally to the main filament, these are two extreme cases with less mass along the LoS.
-These are the green and grey LoS on Fig. \ref{3D_box}, both perpendicular to the main filament and respectively following a rotation around the x (\textit{Filx}, in green dashed) and y axis (\textit{Fily}, in grey dash-dotted). \\
+Four directions are considered in our study (shown in Fig. \ref{3D_box}) that are associated with projected maps.
+The projection along the red LoS is from the centre of the large-scale simulation box to the Virgo cluster (Cen hereafter, solid red).
+The large-scale simulation is almost centred on the Milky Way \citep{sorce2016cosmicflows}; we thus assume that this projection is comparable to the real observation of the Virgo cluster, as shown in \cite{sorce2023velocity} in their study of velocity waves in the Hubble diagram.
+Since we studied the impact on the hydrostatic mass estimation of the gas distribution along the LoS, we projected along the main filament connected to Virgo, assuming it would contain a lot of mass along the LoS (the blue dotted LoS in Fig. \ref{3D_box}; Fil hereafter).
+We also projected the quantities orthogonally to the main filament; these are two extreme cases with less mass along the LoS represented as the green and grey LoS in Fig. \ref{3D_box}.
+Both are perpendicular to the main filament and, respectively, follow a rotation around the x- (Filx, in green dashed) and y-axes (Fily; dash-dotted grey). \\